Washington District

 The Washington District is a Norfolk Southern Railway line in the U.S. state of Virginia that connects Alexandria and Lynchburg.
 Most of the line was built from 1850 to 1860 by the Orange and Alexandria Railroad, while a small portion in the center opened in 1880 as the Charlottesville and Rapidan Railroad.
 Today, the line is mainly used for freight service, but Amtrak's Crescent, Cardinal and Northeast Regional passenger services use all or part of the line, and the Virginia Railway Express Manassas Line commuter service uses the northernmost portion of the line.

 Route

-The line begins at the CR Tower signal, where lines from the NS Van Dorn Yard meet with the Horn Track, connecting to the CSX RF&P Subdivision in Alexandria, where it splits from the CSX Transportation RF&P Subdivision.
-It connects to the B-Line in Manassas (milepost 32.6) at the Powell Signal (33.8) At Orange (84.7), the Buckingham Branch Railroad's Washington Subdivision splits and forms a loop that rejoins the Washington District at Charlottesville (112.2).
-It crosses the CSX James River Subdivision, and then ends at Lynchburg (172.5), becoming the NS Danville District.
+The northern end of the line is in Alexandria, Virginia, where it connects with the RF&P Subdivision.
+The line runs southwest approximately 166 mi to Lynchburg, Virginia, where it continues as the Danville District.
+It connects to the B-Line in Manassas.
+In Charlottesville, Virginia, the Buckingham Branch Railroad's Washington Subdivision splits and forms a loop that rejoins the Washington District.

-The line crosses the Rappahannock, Rapidan, South Fork Rivanna, Tye, and James Rivers.
-The Rivermont Tunnel is next to the James River crossing.